Positive mass theorems for spin initial data sets with arbitrary ends and dominant energy shields: Notations and Definitions

 Let a nonnegative integer $k$ and a constant $\tau\in\R$ be fixed.
 Let $\Disk_d(0)\subset\R^n$ be the closed disc of radius \(d\) around the origin.
 For a function $f$ on $\R^n\setminus\Disk_d(0)$, we write $f=\bigO_k(|x|^{-\tau})$ if the function $|x|^{\tau+\left|\beta\right|}|\partial^\beta f(x)|$ is bounded for each multi-index $0 \leq \left|\beta\right|\leq k$.
 Moreover, for $\lambda\in (0,1)$, we write $f=\bigO_{k+\lambda}(|x|^{-\tau})$ if $f=\bigO_k(|x|^{-\tau})$ and the function

 is bounded for every multi-index $|\beta|=k$.

-\begin{defi} Let $(M^n,g,k)$ be an initial data set.
-We say that an open subset $\mathcal E\subset M$ is an \emph{asymptotically flat end} of order $\tau>\frac{n-2}{2}$ if $(g,k)$ is locally $\Ct^{2,\alpha}\times \Ct^{1,\alpha}$ for some $0<\alpha<1$, $\mu$ and $J$ are integrable in $\mathcal E$, and there exists a diffeomorphism \(\Phi \colon \mathcal{E} \xrightarrow{\cong} \R^n \setminus \Disk_{d}(0)\) for some \(d > 0\) such that, with respect to the induced coordinate chart $x=(x^1,\ldots,x^n)$, we have
+\begin{defi} Let $(X^n,g,k)$ be an initial data set.
+We say that an open subset $\mathcal E\subset X$ is an \emph{asymptotically flat end} of order $\tau>\frac{n-2}{2}$ if $(g,k)$ is locally $\Ct^{2,\alpha}\times \Ct^{1,\alpha}$ for some $0<\alpha<1$, $\mu$ and $J$ are integrable in $\mathcal E$, and there exists a diffeomorphism \(\Phi \colon \mathcal{E} \xrightarrow{\cong} \R^n \setminus \Disk_{d}(0)\) for some \(d > 0\) such that, with respect to the induced coordinate chart $x=(x^1,\ldots,x^n)$, we have

 for all \(1 \leq i,j \leq n\).
-We say that an initial data set $(M,g,k)$ is asymptotically flat if there exists a bounded set $K\subset M$ such that $M\setminus K$ is a non-empty disjoint union of finitely many ends. \end{defi}
+We say that an initial data set $(X,g,k)$ is asymptotically flat if there exists a bounded set $K\subset X$ such that $X\setminus K$ is a non-empty disjoint union of finitely many asymptotically flat ends. \end{defi}

 Following the convention of \cite[\S7.3.2]{Lee2019-GeometricRelativity}, we define the \emph{ADM energy-momentum} $(\admEnergy_\mathcal E,\admMomentum_\mathcal E)$ of an asymptotically flat end $\mathcal E$ as